-Meet Vivian Y. Mo, MD, assistant professor of clinical medicine in the division of cardiovascular medicine, Department of Medicine, Keck School of Medicine of USC, and director of the Women’s Cardiovascular Center, Keck Medicine of USC.
+Meet Vivian Y. Mo, MD, clinical associate professor of medicine in the division of cardiovascular medicine, Department of Medicine, Keck School of Medicine of USC, and director of the Women’s Cardiovascular Center, Keck Medicine of USC.

 Dr. Mo specializes in cardiology and echocardiography.
 She is also the associate program director of the cardiovascular medicine fellowship program.
 Here’s what you won’t find on her resume:

 She wants to increase awareness of women’s cardiovascular disease.

 “Cardiovascular disease is the number one killer of women in the country.
 The USC Women’s Cardiovascular Center (WCVC) focuses on the prevention of cardiovascular disease for women.
 Screening for cardiovascular disease is very important, regardless of the woman’s age, and especially if she has diabetes or hypertension or is obese.

 Call for an Appointment

 The signs and symptoms of a heart attack are really well known in men, but women do not present with the same symptoms.
 Most women won’t have chest pain and are more likely to complain of nausea, weakness, or throat fullness.
 Therefore, they won’t recognize what they are experiencing as a heart attack until it’s too late.
 At the WCVC, we want to teach women how cardiovascular disease can affect them and find ways to prevent it from happening.”